 High achieving, first-year students applying to a STEM major have the opportunity to be selected as a STEM Scholar.
 In addition to receiving a scholarship, UConn STEM Scholars have the freedom to choose a course of study in numerous STEM fields and receive unique resources, benefits, and opportunities to enhance and support their academic pursuits.
 Benefits include:

-- STEM Living and Learning Community, where students live with other STEM and Honors Scholars in a tight-knit community within the Honors first-year residential complex;
+- STEM Scholars live with other STEM and Honors Scholars in a tight-knit community within the Honors First-Year Learning Community;

-- First Year Experience STEM-related seminar taught by Honors faculty members;
+- First-Year Experience seminar taught by Honors faculty members;

 - Monthly STEM research seminars that allow students to broaden their knowledge base while sharing their insights;

 - Dedicated staff advisors with whom students work closely to identify the right research-based internships, study abroad opportunities, and undergraduate research positions; and

-- IDEA or SURF grants, which provide funding for original scientific or creative projects.
+- Options to apply for IDEA or SURF grants, which provide funding for original scientific or creative projects.

 Invitations to the STEM Scholars community are competitive.
 While a strong academic performance is required, particular importance will be placed on experiences outside of the classroom that indicate an interest and commitment to the STEM fields.